This post contains affiliate links. If you purchase through our links, we may earn a small commission at no extra cost to you.

 Who Should Buy the Evenflo Revolve 360?

-The Revolve 360 is the right seat if:
+The Evenflo Revolve 360 is the right choice if:

-- You want true 360° rotation in both rear and forward-facing modes
+- You want true 360° rotation in both rear-facing AND forward-facing positions

-- You drive an SUV, minivan, or larger vehicle
+- You have an SUV, minivan, or larger vehicle with room for a wider seat

 For a complete look at the full Evenflo lineup, read the Evenflo Revolve 360 full review and the Evenflo Revolve 360 Extend review.